Budruk

 Budruk is a suffix found in the place names of the former Maratha territory in India.
 It is similar to Kalan found in northern India, and is used to distinguish two segments of a village or two villages with the same name.
-"Khurd" means smaller, and "Burdruk" means greater; both the words are of Persian origin.
+"Khurd" means smaller, and "Budruk" means greater; both the words are of Persian origin.

 Villages with the designation Budruk include: